zBlock-1/RLN-audit-report/AutomatedAnalysis.md

 ## Automated program analysis tools

-Over the course of the audit, in addition to a manual review of the code, we applied different automated program analysis tools and evaluated their output.
+Over the course of the audit, in addition to a manual review of the code, we applied different automated analysis tools and evaluated their output.

 1. [circomspect](#1-circomspect)
 2. [Ecne](#2-ecne)

-A note on results from Ecne:

-- Ecne can output false positive.
-- It relies on static analysis and there is no solver to concretely find the potential attack vector.
+**Note:**: Ecne can output false positive.
+It relies on static analysis but [does not](https://discord.com/channels/877252171983360072/1125118979065782456/1125286705377837206) call an SMT solver to concretely find the potential attack vector.

 ### Results

 The relevant findings from each tool were already included in the report.

-Below you can find their full output.
+Below is the full output of each tool.

 ### 1. Circomspect